jamesbowman/spidriver/README.md

     >>> s.unsel()             # end command
     >>>

-Note that this device is not current supported in [WSL](https://docs.microsoft.com/en-us/windows/wsl/about), as no device appears in /dev/
+Note that this device is not currently supported in [WSL](https://docs.microsoft.com/en-us/windows/wsl/about), as no device appears in /dev/

 Using the command line: